cubedb/cubedb/README.md

 Second, you most probably will run out of 8, 16 dimensions, and you might even exceed the hard limit of 32 dimensions supported by Crossfilter.

-Third, you probably will have to start managing the csv/json fileds containing the data All this will quickly become a major point of pain.
+Third, you probably will have to start managing the csv/json fileds containing the data.
+Adding/removing fields and old data has to be managed somehow, and the larger is the dataset, the more effort it takes to do so.

+All this will quickly become a major point of pain.
+This is why this project has been created.

-###
+### CubeDB

+This project is a server-side simulation of Crossfilter.
+Only the final aggregates are downloaded to the client, and every time you click on a filter, the request is sent to the server side, processed, and new results are retrieved.

+Because of this architecture, it is quite hard to achieve 30ms reaction speed, however, with powerful servers and fast networks still allow you to achieve speeds <100ms even for larger datasets.